derfarctor/dagchat/README.md

 An open source wallet with end-to-end encrypted, on chain messaging for nano and banano using the dagchat protocol.

-This application is not yet released.
-Any versions are test versions and come with no guarantees.
-Whilst messages are in theory encrypted end-to-end, the encrypted data is being put onto a public blockchain.
-The cryptography used in the dagchat protocol (and implementation of) has not been audited so it is advised not to include sensitive data within messages.
+This application is not yet released, and thus here are no guarantees when it comes to the cryptographic security of wallets saved or messages sent with dagchat.
+Every care has been taken to ensure safety within the on-device wallet encryption, and the on-chain end to end encrypted messaging implementations, but this repository has not undergone a professional audit of any kind.

 # Features
 - Import multiple wallets using a mnemonic phrase, hex seed, or even private key.
 Each wallet supports many accounts which can be shown procedurally or by specifying an index. <br>![image](https://user-images.githubusercontent.com/97409490/165167183-11114b67-71e3-4fcd-85a6-a2a4ff6a0f1e.png) ![image](https://user-images.githubusercontent.com/97409490/165167265-30516a86-5c99-448f-930a-b3ccd1d4bd08.png)